How to Start a Cleaning Business in New Mexico (2026)

 Item Cost Notes

-LLC Formation $50 One-time; no annual report fee
+LLC Formation $50 One-time; no annual report fee ever

-Registered Agent (1 year) $49-$150 Required for LLC
+Registered Agent (1 year) $49-$150 NM physical address required for LLC

-EIN Free From IRS online
+EIN Free From IRS.gov online

 GRT Registration Free Via TRD TAP portal

-Local Business License $30-$150 Varies by city/county
+Local Business License $30-$150/year Varies by city/county

-Janitorial Surety Bond $100-$300/year $10K-$25K bond amount
+Janitorial Surety Bond $100-$300/year $10K-$25K bond amount typical

-Equipment (startup) $300-$1,500 Vacuums, mops, supplies
+Equipment (startup kit) $300-$1,500 Vacuums, mops, microfiber, cleaning supplies

 Estimated total startup cost: $1,100-$3,700 (solo operator, no employees, own vehicle)